CSCI-4830-002-2014/Milestones/README.md

 * Setup a server side Python application to be run on the RPi.
 Since we don't have any hardware capabilities organized yet, we set this up as the interface - when we get information that someone has walked through the door, the application can send a websocket notification to the client application and play a noise.

 * The noises are still sad - I've been working on this quite a bit but I've been struggling to make it work.
 The library is not incredibly well documented.

+For the hardware component, Adrian took the hardware with him over break and worked on Milestones 1 and 2.

+Milestone 1:
+* The hardware setup was completed, including setting up the raspberry pi.
+* Had a basic code skeleton to check whether the sensors were functional.

+Milestone 2:
+* Wrote code for a basic counter to count the number of times the IR signal is interrupted.
+I would like to set this up on a larger scale, but did not have the means to do so over break.
+* No screenshots as it was all performed on the arduino

 ## Code and Screenshots